jpineda48/jpineda48/README.md

 ![design develop optimize](https://github.com/jpineda48/jpineda48/assets/135978440/0b6db802-50d8-46ab-a0f6-01f2ef8a1180)

 Hi I am Jacqueline!

 I’m a software engineer and creative who recently switched from the tactile to the digital world!
-I am currently completing a coding bootcamp at General Assembly.
-I have a background in apparel production and design where I learned how to design, create and produce high quality consumer products.
 As a software engineer I optimize creativity and technical design to create effective, efficient and user-friendly experiences.
-Attention to detail, excellent verbal and written communication skills and the ability to view a product from the production and consumer side are a few skills that I have been able to translate into software engineering.

  What do I love most about being a software engineer?
 The endless learning!
-The continual room for growth and skill-based learning reminds me everyday I made the right choice to start a new career in tech.
+The continual room for growth and skill-based learning reminds me everyday why I love what I do!